Causes of Obsessive-Compulsive Disorder in Children

 Apart from the known contributing factors, structural imaging in people with OCD has shown an abnormal functioning of the cortico-striatal-thalamic networks in the brain.
 People with OCD are much more likely to have reduced striatal grey matter as well as increased anterior cingulate cortex grey matter.
 Multiple other areas of the brain have been implicated using advanced imaging studies.
 Serotonin and its metabolites have been long known to change the signaling and thus improve symptoms in patients with OCD.

-Outside of a research center that will check your DNA or check for GAS markers, the most important known contributions to OCD are a family history and birth injury or exposure to toxic substances in utero.
+Outside of a research center that will check your DNA or check for GAS markers, the most important known contributions to obsessive compulsive disorder in children (OCD) are a family history and birth injury or exposure to toxic substances in utero.

 If you suspect that you or your loved one or child may have OCD, you can schedule with a board certified Pyschiatrist for an evaluation.